Sejong Insider

 Another 20 minutes pass.
 The bus still hasn’t come.
 Now you are definitely late, and you are too frustrated to call a taxi.

-This article will explain what this trap is in simple terms, why our brains fall for it, and how you can learn to escape it.
+This article explains what the trap is in simple terms, why our brains fall for it, and how you can learn to escape it.

 A sunk cost is any money, time, or effort you have already spent that you cannot get back.
 It is gone forever.